asiangoldfish/NTNU_ComputerVIsion/docs/installation.md

 # Installation

-To ensure the installation for your operating system goes smoothly, follow the appropriate instructions.
+To ensure a successful installation, follow please follow the appropriate instructions for your platform.

 - [Linux](#linux)
 - [Windows](#windows)

+We do not support MacOS.

 # Linux
 ## Python